forem/forem/docs/tests/e2e-tests.md

 ### 1. From the command line, run `yarn e2e`

-Note: If you want to run E2E tests that do not require seeded data, run `yarn e2e:noseed`.
-Some tests, like the admin onboarding require there to be no seeded data.
+Note: If you want to run E2E tests that do not require seeded data, run `yarn e2e:minimal-seed`.
+Some tests, like the admin onboarding require there to be minimal seeded data (like configuration related data).

 Some initial setup and checks will automatically run as part of this command: